MJ Melendez Preview, Player Props: Royals vs. Blue Jays

 MJ Melendez At The Plate

-- Melendez has picked up a hit in 64.4% of his 132 games this year, with multiple hits in 17.4% of those games.
+- Melendez has picked up a hit in 63.9% of his 133 games this year, with at least two hits in 17.3% of those games.

-- Melendez has driven home a run in 31 games this year (23.5%), including more than one RBI in 10.6% of his games and producing three or more of his team's runs on two occasions..
+- Melendez has had an RBI in 31 games this year (23.3%), including 14 multi-RBI outings (10.5%).
+He has also driven in three or more of his team's runs in two contests.

-- In 48 of 132 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.